Ace Combat: Joint Assault

-Ace Combat: Joint Assault is a 2010 combat flight simulation video game developed by Access Games and published by Namco Bandai Games for the PlayStation Portable.
+Ace Combat: Joint Assault is a 2010 combat flight simulation video game developed by Project Aces and Access Games and published by Namco Bandai Games for the PlayStation Portable.
 It is the second in the Ace Combat franchise to be released for the PlayStation Portable and the fourth for a portable platform.
 It is also the first game in the franchise to be set in the real world.
-The game was released in 2010 in Japan on 26 August, in North America on 31 August, and in Europe on 24 September.

 Gameplay

 Ace Combat: Joint Assault is a combat flight simulation game but it is presented in a more arcade-like format in contrast to other flight-sim games.
 The game features both a single-player mode as well as a multiplayer mode supporting ad hoc and infrastructure mode.
 The game features a co-operative campaign which can be played with up to four players as well as a competitive multiplayer mode supporting up to eight players.
 Some missions in the campaign will make use of the Joint Assault Mission System, which breaks the players into teams and has them coordinate attacks where each effort can affect the other team's situation.
 A new feature of the game is the Enhanced Combat View mechanic, which removes the distanced fighting seen in almost every flight simulation game.